Vision (Marvel Comics): Fictional character biography

-Not long after joining the team, Vision is temporarily controlled by Ultron due to a control crystal the villain implanted in his son's synthetic brain (though Vision does not learn about the presence of this crystal until years later).
+Not long after joining the team, Vision is controlled by his "father" Ultron due to a control crystal the villain implanted in his son's synthetic brain (though Vision does not learn about the presence of this crystal until years later).
 Vision is forced to rebuild the robot villain, giving him a body of near-indestructible adamantium, and then battles the Avengers.
 Eventually, Vision regains control of himself and Ultron is defeated.
 Soon afterward, the former Avengers known as Wanda Maximoff, the Scarlet Witch, and her twin brother Pietro Maximoff, Quicksilver, rejoin the team.
 Wanda and Vision begin forming a friendship.
-At times, Vision suspects he is growing feelings for Wanda but then quickly denies this, believing that even an android who has some emotional capacity is not capable of having a romantic relationship with a human.
+At times, Vision suspects he is developing feelings for Wanda but then quickly denies this, believing that even an android who has some emotional capacity is not capable of having a romantic relationship with a human.
 Despite this, he grows fiercely protective of his teammates and Wanda in particular.

-During the Kree-Skrull War, Vision realizes he can hide his feelings no longer and admits them to Wanda.
-Feeling the same for him, Wanda kisses Vision and the two become romantically involved.
-This despite the protests of Quicksilver, who believes an android cannot truly love, and Hawkeye, who has his own feelings for Wanda.
+During the Kree–Skrull War, Vision realizes he can hide his feelings no longer and admits them to Wanda.
+Feeling the same for him, Wanda kisses Vision and the two become romantically involved despite the protests of Quicksilver, who believes an android cannot truly love, and Hawkeye, who has his own feelings for Wanda.
 Eventually, Hawkeye, as well as the other Avengers, come to agree the two make a happy couple.

-During an encounter with the time villain Immortus, Vision learns he was apparently constructed from the remains of the original Human Torch.
-This information gives him a stronger sense of identity and having a past, even though he does not recall being the android Torch and has a different personality.
+During an encounter between the Avengers and Immortus, Vision learns he was apparently constructed from the remains of the original Human Torch.
+This information gives him a stronger sense of identity when he realizes that he technically has a "past", even though he does not recall being the android Torch and acknowledges having a different personality.
 Soon afterward, Vision and Wanda are married.
-Soon afterward, Simon Williams is discovered to be alive due to being powered by ionic energy, his death-like state having been only a form of coma.
+Soon afterward, Simon Williams is discovered to be alive due to being powered by ionic energy; his "death" having been mistaken due to his altered biology.
 As Wonder Man, he joins the team and learns an android had been programmed with a copy of his brainwaves.
 Wonder Man befriends the Vision and the two come to regard each other as twin brothers, just as Wanda and Pietro are twin siblings.